 We don’t step lightly on the Earth—we roll lightly.
-That means we’ll use our bicycles when we travel to do maintenance work on your garden, yard or balcony.
+That means we’ll use our bicycles when we travel to do work on your garden, yard or balcony.
 We look for simple solutions and use minimal resources to create beautiful, bountiful and often edible gardens.

 700 pounds on our bike trailer.